MisterPython581/tabletester-desktop/README.md

 # TableTester Desktop
- A open source desktop app to practice in multiplication tables.
+ An open source desktop app to practice in multiplication tables.
 ## Installation
  TableTester uses PyQt5 to display windows on your computer and to read .ui files.
 You can't use TableTester Desktop without installing this module.
  You can install PyQt5 with Pip: pip install PyQt5
+## Image info
+ The image icon (img/icon.png) [comes from there](https://commons.wikimedia.org/wiki/File:Font_Awesome_5_solid_calculator.svg) (Here you can see the copyright and the license).
+No changes were performed to the image.
 ###### Info: For now, this software is only available in french.
+We will soon use [LanguageManager](https://github.com/MisterPython581/language-manager) to provide translations for TableTester Desktop.